Europe keeps Solheim Cup after first-ever tie against US. Home-crowd favorite Ciganda thrives again

 “It was a team effort and I'm so proud of everyone,” Ciganda said.
 “I love the Solheim Cup and I love being in Spain.
 The cup stays where it belongs.”

-“I think it was meant to be,” Pettersen said.
+“I think it was meant to be,” said Pettersen, who earlier in the week said she felt like she needed to put the Spaniard on a "leash” to keep her grounded.
 “This is all Carlota, let her have it.”

-The teams entered the final day tied 8-8 after the U.S. got off to its best start ever with a 4-0 win in the foursome matches on Friday morning, but saw Europe slowly rally during the weekend.
+The teams entered the final day tied 8-8 after the U.S. got off to its best start ever with a 4-0 win in the foursome matches on Friday morning, when Ciganda didn't play, but saw Europe slowly rally during the weekend.

 The Europeans arrived touted as the favorites after bringing an experienced squad to Spain, but the U.S. kept it close with a talented group of youngsters who had won big tournaments recently.